 The lower finals are 20 minutes up to 1/64 finals.
-Time for all finals higher than 1/64th to be set at team managers meeting.
+Time for all finals higher than

+1/64th to be set at team managers meeting.
 The duration of the main final is 45 minutes.

 Sub-finals: The best 3 in each sub-final move up to the next final.

-Semi-finals: The best 3 in each semi-final move up to the main final, plus the best 2 remaining drivers from the 2 semi-finals combined.
-When racing conditions are different in the two semi-finals, the best 4 of each semi-final move up to the main final.
+Semi-finals: The best 3 of each semi-final move up to the main final.

 Starting order for the drivers who moved up to the main final is based on number of laps and time for positions 3 to 10.
 In different circumstances it will be number 1 from the A semi-final who gets the number 3 and the number 1 from the B semi-final who gets the number 4 etc. Semi-final B is the first final to start on the Saturday afternoon.

-After Practice direct Qualifiers cars (TQ and Super Pole winner), both cars must be kept in Parc Fermé.
+After Practice direct Qualifiers cars (top 4 drivers), both cars must be kept in Parc Fermé.
 Additionally, after the first semi-final all cars will be put in Parc Fermé in technical inspection and they will be released after completion of the technical inspection of the 2nd semi-final.
 This will give all drivers that proceed to the final equal time for preparation.

-Last chance final: A special final to all drivers of semi-finals who not bump up into the final (12 drivers in total).
+Last chance final: A special final the top 6 drivers of each semi-final who did not bump up drivers of semi-finals who not bump up into the final (12 drivers in total).
 Duration will be 15 minutes and winner of the final will bump up into the final with number 11.
 The order of starting grid in the Last chance final will be according to the results in laps and time on both semi-finals combined.